rune/rune/docs/docs/advanced/real-time-games.md

 # Real-Time Games

-Rune synchronizes clocks across clients + server and provides multiple ways for you to add time-based code in your game logic.
+Rune synchronizes clocks across clients + server to easily add time-based game logic.
 You can get the synchronized time using `Rune.gameTime()` and make fast-paced games with an `update()` loop running many times pr. second.

 ## Game Time {#game-time}